 ACEC/MA works with our public agency partners and ACEC National to provide you with curated news and information.
 It is also a place to collect information about how the coronavirus is impacting your business to share best practices and effectively advocate for your needs.
 If you have information to share or have questions regarding public agency project issues in Massachusetts email us and we will check in with the agency on behalf of our community.
+Thank you to Molly Sullivan of Rasky Partners for her contributions to this resource page.

 Interactive Map of Massachusetts Testing Sites